machakann/vim-levenshtein/README.md

  4. character-wise transposition of two adjacent characters	`ab -> ba`

 The Damerau-Levenshtein distance of `abc` and `acb` is 1 since a transposition of `b` and `c` make them equal, while the Levenshtein distance is 2 since two substitution is necessary.

 Note that this library cannot follow the above rule of the Damerau-Levenshtein distance strictly.
-There is a limitation for the fourth operation; only a transposition between two successive characters are allowed.

-Note that this library cannot follow the above rule of the Damerau-Levenshtein distance strictly.
 There is a limitation for the four operations; these operations cannot backtrack.